A Particle Algorithm for Mean-Field Variational Inference: Theoretical analysis

-Lemma \ref{lem-solution} focuses on the long-time convergence of the continuous-time process $\bY_t$ but does not provide algorithmic guarantees.
+Lemma \ref{lem-solution} focuses on the long-time convergence of the continuous-time process $Y_t$ but does not provide algorithmic guarantees.
 Our main theoretical result, presented in Theorem \ref{thm-main} below, establishes the first end-to-end theoretical guarantee for an implementable particle algorithm (Algorithm \ref{sgd algo}) for MFVI.
-In Theorem \ref{thm-main}, we provide a non-asymptotic upper bound on the $\mathcal{W}_2$ distance between $q_{\bX_n}$ (the empirical distribution of the $N$ particles at the $n$-th iteration) and the MFVI solution $q_*$.
+We provide a non-asymptotic upper bound on the $\mathcal{W}_2$ distance between $q_{\bX_n}$ (the product distribution defined by $N$ particles at the $n$-th iteration) and the MFVI solution $q_*$.
+The proof will be presented in Section \ref{sec: proofs}.